jgergic/gooddata.github.com/_posts/2010-12-10-migration-to-gooddata-cl-1.2.md

    where `list-of-files` is a comma-separates list of paths to XML schema files that represent datasets that are to be migrated.

 2. Additionally, you'll need to modify your project model to adhere to the way the new version constructs data models.
 Only projects that contain datasets without any facts require this migration.
-If you try to load data to such project, you’ll most probably receive an error reading “Unknown import mode” or complaints about non-existing `factsof` attribute.
+If you try to load data into such a project, you’ll most probably receive an error reading “Unknown import mode” or complaints about missing `factsof` attribute.
 If your project requires migration, you’ll need to execute a migration MAQL script via the `ExecuteMaql` command.
 The migration script deletes the ambiguous `factsof` attribute that has been created for the dataset’s `CONNECTION_POINT`.

    You'll need to run the `ALTER ATTRIBUTE` statement on the line 5 for every `REFERENCE` to the migrated dataset.
 You'll also need to `SYNCHRONIZE` all `REFERENCE` datasets.